asdfjupyter/avatar/README.md

 Please go to avatar.ini first to change the settings for your SMTP;

-Then, opem up Microsoft Teams.
+Then, open up Microsoft Teams.

 Go to emails.csv and teams.csv to manipulate a schedule when you want to send those emails/messages as well as how texts you want to send.